george-williamson/binary-search-tree-latex/README.md

 - Once you have that installed, in your local shell (terminal, command prompt etc.) navigate to the folder/directory where you have the two classes 'Tree.java' and 'Graph.java' saved.

 - To run the program, type ``javac Tree.java`` followed by ``java Tree [input] > [name].tex``.
 This will generate a ``.tex`` file with the code to generate the graph.
+You can then type ``pdflatex [name].tex`` to produce a pdf file where you can see graph.
-If you do not have a LaTeX compiler installed then you can use online editors like [Overleaf](https://www.overleaf.com/) to view the graph.
+If you do not have a LaTeX compiler installed or this doesn't work for some unknown reason, then you can always use online compilers like [Overleaf](https://www.overleaf.com/) to view the graph.
 Simply change the output extension to `.txt` and paste this into Overleaf.
 A benefit of using overleaf is that all packages needed are pre-installed.